burklight/nonlinear-IB-PyTorch/README.md

 This repository contains the updated implementation from 2019.
 To see the original implementation, please go to the `master-old` branch.
 The highlights of the new version of the Nonlinear-IB are:
 - Consideration of the empirical distribution of the training data instead of a MoG.
 This frees us from the optimization of the covariances of those matrices.
 - Usage of the same batch for both MI estimation and SGD training.
 This frees memory usage and results in a faster flow of the gradients in the network.
 - Possibility of using the Nonlinear-IB for regression.
-Here we assume H(Y) is the entropy of a Gaussian with variance var(Y) and H(Y|T) is a Gaussian with entropy the MSE between Y and our estimations.
+Here we assume H(Y) is the entropy of a Gaussian with variance var(Y) and H(Y|T) is the entropy of a Gaussian with variance the MSE between Y and our estimations.
 - Allow the usage of the power and exponential IB Lagrangians to explore the IB curve from ["The Convex Information Bottleneck Lagrangian, ICLR 2020 (under reveiw)"](https://openreview.net/pdf?id=SkxhS6EYvH) from XXXX.
 We can use the the squared IB Lagrangian from ["Caveats for information bottleneck in deterministic scenarios, ICLR 2019"](https://openreview.net/pdf?id=rke4HiAcY7) as in the Nonlinear-IB article by using the power IB Lagrangian with parameter equal to 1.

 ## Examples